 In some cases, this may be true.
 But not in many and probably not in your case.
 There are people making high six figures to your low five who believe this.

-Of course there wasn’t.
+Of course, there wasn’t.
 I spent it all!
 Your good intentions will never pan out in this area.
-Instead, set up an auto deposit into your Betterment account, or at least into your savings account.
-You can’t spend what you never had.
+Instead, set up an auto-deposit into your

 5. Invest In Gold

-When the economy takes a big downturn, some people will recommend buying gold.
-It’s safe, it’s a physical asset!
-Come the zombie apocalypse, Armageddon, a Ted Cruise presidency, you will need gold!
+When the economy takes a significant downturn, some people will recommend buying gold.
+It’s safe; it’s a physical asset!
+Come to the zombie apocalypse, Armageddon, a Ted Cruise presidency; you will need gold!